mumanchu/AS7331UVSensor/README.md

 {
 public:
 	// Values initialised by setConfigCREGx()
-	// do not write to these unless you are experimenting or testing the algoritms uint mmodeI = 1;	// conversion mode, 0=CONT, 1=CMD, 2-SYNS, 3=SYND
+	// do not write to these unless you are experimenting or testing the algorithms uint mmodeI = 1;	// conversion mode, 0=CONT, 1=CMD, 2-SYNS, 3=SYND
 	uint gainI = 10;	// gain setting, 0=x2048, 1=x1024, 2=x512, ..
 10=x2, 11=x1
 	uint timeI = 6;		// number of clocks at frequency 'cclk', 0=2^10 ..
 6=2^16 (65536) ..
 14=2^24